berild/inla-mc/README.md

 # Importance Sampling with the Integrated Nested Laplace Approximation

 This repository contains the code used in the Importance Sampling with the Integrated Nested Laplace Approximation paper.
-The implementation of the Importance Sampling with the Integrated Nested Laplace Approximation (IS-INLA) can be found in <a href="https://github.com/berild/inla-mc/blob/master/inlaIS.R">inlaIS.R</a>, the Adaptive Multiple Importance Sampling with the Integrated Nested Laplace Approximation (AMIS-INLA) in <a href="https://github.com/berild/inla-mc/blob/master/inlaAMIS.R">inlaAMIS.R</a>, and the Markov Chain Monte Carlo with the Integrated Nested Laplace Approximation (MCMC-INLA) in <a href="https://github.com/berild/inla-mc/blob/master/inlaMH.R">inlaMH.R</a>.
-In addition, general functions used in all algorithms are collected in <a href="https://github.com/berild/inla-mc/blob/master/genFuncs.R">genFuncs.R</a>.
+The implementation of the Importance Sampling with the Integrated Nested Laplace Approximation (IS-INLA) can be found in <a href="https://github.com/berild/inla-mc/blob/master/inlaMC/inlaIS.R">inlaIS.R</a>, the Adaptive Multiple Importance Sampling with the Integrated Nested Laplace Approximation (AMIS-INLA) in <a href="https://github.com/berild/inla-mc/blob/master/inlaMC/inlaAMIS.R">inlaAMIS.R</a>, and the Markov Chain Monte Carlo with the Integrated Nested Laplace Approximation (MCMC-INLA) in <a href="https://github.com/berild/inla-mc/blob/master/inlaMC/inlaMH.R">inlaMH.R</a>.
+In addition, general functions used in all algorithms are collected in <a href="https://github.com/berild/inla-mc/blob/master/inlaMC/genFuncs.R">genFuncs.R</a>.

+In this repository, we have included the code for the respective examples presented in the paper and supplementary materials.
+These include

+#### Paper
+* Bivariate Linear Gaussian model (<a href="https://github.com/berild/inla-mc/blob/master/toy/toy.R">script</a>, <a href="https://github.com/berild/inla-mc/blob/master/toy/plot_toy.R">plotting</a>)
+* Bayesian Lasso model (<a href="https://github.com/berild/inla-mc/blob/master/lasso/lasso.R">script</a>, <a href="https://github.com/berild/inla-mc/blob/master/lasso/plot_lasso.R">plotting</a>)
+* Spatial Autocorrelation Combined (SAC) model (<a href="https://github.com/berild/inla-mc/blob/master/sem/sem.R">script</a>, <a href="https://github.com/berild/inla-mc/blob/master/sem/plot_sem.R">plotting</a>)
+* Zero-inflated Poisson model (<a href="https://github.com/berild/inla-mc/blob/master/zip/zip.R">script</a>, <a href="https://github.com/berild/inla-mc/blob/master/zip/output.R">diagnostics</a>)
+* Poisson mixture model (<a href="https://github.com/berild/inla-mc/blob/master/pois_mix/pois_mix.R">script</a>, <a href="https://github.com/berild/inla-mc/blob/master/pois_mix/output.R">diagnostics</a>)

+#### Supplementary
+* Imputation of missing covariates (<a href="https://github.com/berild/inla-mc/blob/master/missing/missing.R">script</a>, <a href="https://github.com/berild/inla-mc/blob/master/missing/plot_missing.R">plotting</a>)
+* Model-aware Parametric Quantile Regression (<a href="https://github.com/berild/inla-mc/blob/master/pqr/pqr.R">script</a>, <a href="https://github.com/berild/inla-mc/blob/master/pqr/plot_pqr.R">diagnostics</a>)

-## Usage
+## Genral Usage
 To fit a conditional latent Gaussian model with our implementation of the INLA within Monte Carlo methods, a specific function call is required in the respective methods.
 This call includes the data (`data`), and initial parameters of the proposal distribution (`init = list(x = ... , sigma = ...)`) which could be a mean and covariance matrix but can be anything.
 The methods also requires some functions as input.
 The first is the prior (`prior()`) of the parameters being conditioned on $z_c$
 ```r
 prior <- function(x, log = TRUE){